-4.43 Permission will only be granted where it is demonstrated that a proposal supports and promotes sustainable economic development.
+4.43 In appropriate cases the National Park Authority may require applicants to prepare and submit an assessment of the net economic impact of their proposal, to help inform the Authority's conclusions on the overall impacts of the development.
+Permission will only be granted where it is demonstrated that a proposal supports and promotes sustainable economic development.
 The level of information required should be proportionate and relevant to the scale and nature of the proposal.
 This may include information on matters such as the number of jobs to be created, hours of working, transport requirements, environmental effects, noise levels and the layout and design of buildings.
 For example, a Retail Impact Assessment may be required to support a new retail business proposal or a business plan for an economic development proposal.